 Happy Football Cambodia Australia

-HFCA funds a football programme in the Cambodian capital Phnom Penh.
-Their four partner organisations in Cambodia work with young people who come from families who are living in extreme poverty, children who have been orphaned, lived on dumps or rescued from brothels or other forms of slavery.
-HFCA’s weekly training sessions and competitions are attended by male and female players aged 12 to 25.
+Their three partner organisations in Cambodia work with young people who come from families who are living in extreme poverty, children who have been orphaned, lived on dumps or rescued from brothels or other forms of slavery.
+HFCA’s weekly training sessions and competitions are attended by male and female players aged 12 to 30.
 Most of their coaching staff are former Homeless World Cup players.

 Cambodia’s seven largest urban centres are home to nearly 2,700 homeless adolescents who face numerous health and education-related obstacles (The Phnom Penh Post, 2017).